anandbio/Practical-Biochemistry/practical.md

 2. Ninhydrin test is quite sensitive (~ 0.5 nmol).
 Ninhydrin is commonly used to detect fingerprints, since the terminal amines of lysine residues in peptides and proteins shed off in fingerprints react with ninhydrin.

-### Ninhydrin Test (quantitative)
+### Ninhydrin Test (Quantitative)

 **Principle:** Same as described in experiment 13.

 **Reagent:** Dissolve 0.35 g ninhydrin in 100 ml ethanol. (iso-propanol or 1:1 mixture of acetone/butanol may be used instead of ethanol).
 Diluent solvent: Mix equal volumes of water and n-propanol.

+**Procedure:**

-Procedure: 1.
-Setup and process the standard (amino acid), blank and unknown sample as described in the table below.
+1. Setup and process the standard (amino acid), blank and unknown sample as described in the table below.

 ![ninhydrin](ninhydrin1.png)